ngoiyaeric/connect-headphones/README.md

 # connect-headphones
-My headphones are always disconnecting from my computer, so i wrote a script to connect it back automatically.
+My headphones are always disconnecting from my computer, so i wrote a script to connect it automatically.